“Insured & Bonded”: What that Means for a Pet Sitting Business

 What does it mean for a pet sitter or dog walker to be “insured” and/or “bonded”?

-“I think I’ll ask my neighbor/friend/kid down the street to watch my pets while I’m gone, What’s the WORST that can happen?”
+“I think I’ll ask my neighbor/friend/kid down the street to watch my pets while I’m gone.
+What’s the WORST that can happen?”

 Don’t make this common and dangerous mistake!
 Having a neighbor or friend watch your house and pets might seem like a convenience, but putting inexperienced and uninsured people in charge of your home and animals can be worse than you might think.